core-wg/oscore/draft-ietf-core-object-security.md

 ##### Outer Block Options

 Proxies MAY fragment an OSCOAP message using {{RFC7959}}, which then introduces Outer Block options not generated by the sending endpoint.
 Note that the Outer Block options are neither encrypted nor integrity protected.
 As a consequence, a proxy can maliciously inject block fragments indefinitely, since the receiving endpoint needs to receive the last block (see {{RFC7959}}) to be able to compose the OSCOAP message and verify its integrity.
-Therefore, applications supporting OSCOAP and {{RFC7959}} MUST specify a maximum unfragmented message size (MAX_UNFRAGMENTED_SIZE) considering the maximum  size of message which can be handled by the endpoints.
+Therefore, applications supporting OSCOAP and {{RFC7959}} MUST specify a security policy defining a maximum unfragmented message size (MAX_UNFRAGMENTED_SIZE) considering the maximum size of message which can be handled by the endpoints.
 Messages exceeding this size SHOULD be fragmented by the sending endpoint using Inner Block options ({{inner-block-options}}).

 An endpoint receiving an OSCOAP message with an Outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the OSCOAP message have been received, or the cumulated message size of the blocks exceeds MAX_UNFRAGMENTED_SIZE.
 In the former case, the processing of the OSCOAP message continues as defined in this document.
 In the latter case the message SHALL be discarded.